Deep Space 9: The Best Trek

 I needed to comprehend how it had slipped beneath my radar when it first aired.

 Star Trek, TOS...

 I watched every episode, I memorised lines.
 I adored Spock, but trusted Kirk as Captain.
 I found Bones more than a bit racist, and loved Uhuru.
 I felt Sulu should have had more to do, but loved the show.

 The sets were cheesy, the cheapness is apparent to older and more jaundiced eyes.
-Some of the scripts needed serious reworking, more focus, for much of what we find important today was skimmed as if it wasn't.
+Some of the scripts needed serious reworking, more focus, for much of what we find important today was skimmed over as if it wasn't.